fabiana001/paysim_analysis/README.md

 The figure below shows a visual representation of the sampled dataset with NearMiss3.
 ![NearMiss3](./doc/imgs/nearmiss_3.png)

-Unlike the previous figure, it is difficult to identify clusters of data belonging to the minority class.
+Unlike the previous figure, it is difficult to identify clusters of data belonging to the same class.

 ### Oversampling
 Unlike Undersampling, oversampling algorithms increase the size of the minority class.